Safeguarding 'at risk' adults and children

 Back to top

-University Clubs and Societies are separate legal entities and are responsible for their own Safeguarding arrangements.
+University Clubs and Societies which are separate legal entities are responsible for their own Safeguarding arrangements.
+Sports clubs should refer to the guidance issued by Oxford University Sports.

 Back to top